 - Post-menopause.
 We know that the hot flashes often encountered in the course of menopause can interfere with sleep, but hormone-related sleep issues can continue well beyond menopause as well.
 The lifestyle modifications outlined above can help.

-As the provider of the best Towson senior care available, Home With You Senior Care can help with senior sleep difficulties in a number of ways as well.
+As the best provider of respite care Baltimore and the surrounding area can count on, Home With You Senior Care can help with senior sleep issues in a number of ways as well.
 Contact us at 410-756-0959 to arrange a free in-home meeting to learn more!
 And visit our Service Area page to find out if our customized home care services for seniors are available in your area.